Proximal indirect comparison

-In this section, we borrow ideas from the proximal causal inference framework to handle scenarios in indirect comparison where CATE transportability fails to hold conditionally on the baseline covariates \(X\).
+In this section, we extend the proximal causal inference framework to handle scenarios in indirect comparison where CATE transportability fails to hold conditionally on the baseline covariates \(X\).
 We refer to this approach as proximal indirect comparison.
-The core idea of proximal indirect comparison is that the knowledge of a pair of proxies \((Z,W)\) helps to learn the underlying dependence of the expectation of \(Y(1)-Y(0)\) on \(U\), thereby restoring the identifiability of the target parameter using observed data.
-The proxy \(Z\) is referred to as the reweighting proxy and \(W\) the adjustment proxy.
-The intuition is that \(Z\) will be used to reweight the samples from the source RCT, and \(W\) will appear in the adjustment formula as if we had adjusted for \(U\).
+The core idea of proximal indirect comparison is that the knowledge of a pair of proxies \((Z,W)\) helps to learn the underlying dependence of \(Y(1)-Y(0)\) on \(U\), thereby restoring the identifiability of the target parameter using observed data.
+We call \(Z\) the reweighting proxy and \(W\) the adjustment proxy.
+The intuition is that \(Z\) will be used to reweight the samples from the source RCT to match the composition of the target RCT like in \eqref{eqn:reweighting}, and \(W\) will appear in the adjustment formula for transportability in \eqref{eqn:adjustment}, as if we had adjusted for \(U\).

+Before discussing identifiability of the parameter, we formally introduce the variables at our disposition.
+Specifically, we observe \(O^1=(A,X,Y,W,Z)\) in the source RCT and \(O^0=(X,W)\) in the target RCT, so the observed variables can be represented by \(O=(S,SA,X,SY,W,SZ)\).
+We describe the following distinction between the observed data and the full data.
+Denote the full data distribution over \((O,U)\) by \(P^{\u}\).
+We can marginalize it to a measure \(P\) over \(O\).
+Further, \(P^{1}\) stands for the conditional probability measure over \(O^{1}\) such that \(P^{1}(O^{1}\in \cdot)=P(O^{1}\in \cdot, S=1)/P(S=1)\).

 We require that the proxies satisfy a set of conditional independences.